m5stack/m5-docs/docs/en/module/lte.md

 >2.After downloading the software, double-click to run the application, connect the M5 device to the computer via the data cable, select the port parameters, and click **"Burn"** to start burning.

-?>3.The CP210X (USB driver) needs to be installed before the EasyLoader is burned.
+>3.The CP210X (USB driver) needs to be installed before the EasyLoader is burned.
 [Click here to view the driver installation tutorial](en/related_documents/M5Burner#install-usb-driver)

 ## Example

 ### 1. Arduino IDE

 To get complete code, please click [here](https://github.com/m5stack/M5Stack/tree/master/examples/Modules/LTE_M8321)

+<el-divider content-position="right">Last updated: 2021-01-04</el-divider>

 <script>